-From 2013 to 2016, Mr. Josey was a Trial Attorney with the U.S. Department of Justice’s Tax Division, which he joined through the Honors Program.
-At the Tax Division, Mr. Josey worked on affirmative, defensive, and bankruptcy litigation.
-His litigation experience includes cases involving Trust Fund Recovery Penalty liability, constructive pricing, tax credit and deduction substantiations, penalty liability relating to foreign bank reporting requirements, summons enforcement, and reasonable cause defenses.
+From 2013 to 2016, Mr. Josey was a Trial Attorney with the U.S. Department of Justice Tax Division, which he joined through the Honors Program.
+His litigation experience at the Tax Division included cases involving Trust Fund Recovery Penalty liability, constructive pricing, tax credit and deduction substantiations, penalty liability relating to foreign bank reporting requirements, summons enforcement, and reasonable cause defenses.

 Mr. Josey received the Tax Division’s Outstanding Attorney Award in 2016.